 If you have any safeguarding concerns, please contact Mrs Gillinder - the Designated Safeguarding Leader in school.

-The Deputy Designated Safeguarding Leaders, Mrs Taylor, Mrs Carter and Mrs Kinsey, are also able to support with any safeguarding concerns that you may have.
+The Deputy Designated Safeguarding Leaders, Mrs Jax, Mrs Carter and Mrs Kinsey, are also able to support with any safeguarding concerns that you may have.

-Mrs D. Gillinder Mrs K. Taylor Mrs A. Carter Mrs G. Kinsey
+Mrs D. Gillinder Mrs K. Jax Mrs A. Carter Mrs G. Kinsey

 Parents and carers send their children to school each day with the expectation that the school provides a safe and secure environment in which their children can flourish.
 We, therefore, have to ensure that this expectation becomes reality.
 In order to achieve this, a wide range of measures are put into place: